 - In 2008 we helped Oikocredit, the global ecumenical the fair finance cooperative that invests directly in disadvantaged communities, to get going in the UK.

-- From our earliest days in 2002 we were involved in the Anabaptist Network and peace church activities in the UK and beyond, including working with Christian Peacemaker Teams in the UK and internationally.
+- From our earliest days in 2002 we were involved in the Anabaptist Network and peace church activities in the UK and beyond, including working with Christian Peacemaker Teams (now Community Peacemaker Teams) in the UK and internationally.
 We also partnered with the then London Mennonite Centre and Metanoia Books for a number of years, and were part of the ‘Root and Branch’ network.

 To get in touch, please go to our contact page.